We provide workshops to community organizations, health care providers, businesses, and government.

 DABC advocates provide workshops on provincial disability benefits (Persons with Disabilities (PWD) and the Persons with Persistent and Multiple Barriers (PPMB) benefits), as well as federal disability benefits (Canadian Pension Plan-Disability).
 The workshops include information about financial and medical eligibility criteria and the supplementary supports that are attached to PWD and PPMB.
 The workshop can be tailored to the needs of the organization or group.

-Access RDSP advocates provide workshops on the eligibility criteria for the Disability Tax Credit (DTC), strategies for communicating with your doctor, options if your DTC application is denied, eligibility criteria for the Registered Disability Savings Plan (RDSP), tips for communicating with your bank, information about Canada Disability Savings grants and bonds, best practices for maximizing RDSP benefits, and accessing the Endowment 150 grant.
+Access RDSP advocates provide workshops on the eligibility criteria for the DTC, strategies for communicating with your doctor, options if your DTC application is denied, eligibility criteria for the Registered Disability Savings Plan (RDSP), tips for communicating with your bank, information about Canada Disability Savings grants and bonds, best practices for maximizing RDSP benefits, and accessing the Endowment 150 grant.

 DABC offers workshops to train businesses, government departments, local governments and community organizations how to create emergency plans that include people with disabilities and seniors.
 These workshops may be provided at no cost when funding is available.
 Please contact us through the form below to ask about current costs.